Cinéfest Sudbury International Film Festival: History

 Patricia Rozema's I've Heard the Mermaids Singing was presented in Sudbury in 1988 at a special test screening.
 Planned as a onetime event, Sudbury was being used as a test market for alternative Canadian films in communities outside of Canada's top metropolitan markets.
 The result surprised everyone, with over 900 people attending the sold out screening.
 Cinéfest Sudbury International Film Festival was established a year later in 1989 as the Sudbury Film Festival, and despite some remaining skepticism, local citizens proved that the city could be receptive to repertory film culture, as approximately 9,000 cinema buffs crowded theatres during the three-day event.
 The event proved so popular, in fact, that despite having booked opening gala Jesus of Montreal in a 600-seat hall rather than a movie theatre, 1,500 people lined up for the screening and the festival had to quickly add two follow-up screenings.
-Director Cameron Haynes noted that not even the Toronto International Film Festival had been as wildly popular in its first year of operation.
+Founding director Cameron Haynes noted that not even the Toronto International Film Festival had been as wildly popular in its first year of operation.

 By 1993, Cinéfest evolved into a full-service film organization, with the festival growing to include upwards of 60 films over five days.
 Cinéfest Sudbury has become recognized as one of Canada's premiere film festivals.
 The festival has developed a distinct identity and role within its community and the media arts industry, winning provincial and national acclaim.
 It is administrated by the non-profit Cultural Industries Ontario North.

 Northern Film Circuit

 Cinéfest Sudbury has a long history of promoting Canadian cinema and supporting the local film industry.
 One of the organization's most ambitious projects was the establishment of the Northern Film Circuit (NFC) in 1992.
 An attempt to build audiences in Northern Ontario for Canadian and international film, the NFC began with only four members.
 The NFC was eventually used as a model for the Film Circuit, which was developed in partnership with the Toronto International Film Festival and now operates in over 110 communities throughout Ontario.

+Haynes left Cinéfest in 1995 to head up the larger TIFF Film Circuit, and was succeeded by Frick.